-To solve puzzles and overcome obstacles, you’ll have to use the abilities of all three heroes, the Wizard, Knight and Thief.
+To solve puzzles and overcome obstacles, you’ll have to use the abilities of all three heroes, the Wizard, Knight, and Thief.
 Levels can also be played in 3 difficulty modes.
-The developer has also thrown in a co-op model which allows up to 3 players on a single system.
+The developer has also thrown in a co-op model that allows up to 3 players on a single system.
 Trine is available for Windows, PS3, Linux and Mac OS X. The game costs $9.99.

-2. Ratchet & Crank Future: A Crack in Time:
+2. Ratchet & Clank Future: A Crack in Time:

-Games similar to Little Big Planet need to be challenging and enjoyable, and Ratchet & Crank Future: A Crack in Time is what comes to mind when we think about those two characteristics.
-This release is the sequel to Tools of Destruction and Quest for Booty and it offers a pretty good blend of platforming, puzzle solving and shooting, not to mention some sleek looking graphics.
+Games similar to Little Big Planet need to be challenging and enjoyable, and Ratchet & Clank Future: A Crack in Time is what comes to mind when we think about those two characteristics.
+This release is the sequel to Tools of Destruction and Quest for Booty and it offers a pretty good blend of platforming, puzzle-solving, and shooting, not to mention some sleek looking graphics.

 Super Mario Galaxy 2 is the second installment to the Galaxy franchise and it’s not a direct sequel to the first.
 This 3D platformer features the same mechanics as its predecessor, but the development team over at Nintendo have thrown in various fresh features that make the gameplay all the more enjoyable.
 The graphics are also still the same, but Mario now has new powers and suits.